Dominic Reilly: Storylines

 Tony admits his financial trouble to Dom, who vows to help Tony.
-On the same night, Il Gnosh is set on fire by an unseen arsonist, which causes the deaths of Steph Roach (Carley Stenson) and Malachy Fisher (Glen Wallace).
+At first Dom turns to Warren Fox (Jamie Lomas) for a loan of 10,000 pounds, however Warren instructs Dom to get a set of matches and burn the Il Gnosh down and on the same night, Il Gnosh is set on fire by an unseen arsonist, which causes the deaths of Steph Roach (Carley Stenson) and Malachy Fisher (Glen Wallace).
 Tony finds a picture of Amber Sharpe (Lydia Lloyd-Henry) on Dom's phone and accuses him of getting her pregnant, to which Dom protests his innocence.
 Ste Hay (Kieron Richardson) tells Dom he believes Brendan Brady (Emmett J. Scanlan) set the fire.
 Brendan threatens Dom, who admits to being the arsonist.
 Tony then confides in Dom, who again admits the truth, revealing he set the fire to destroy a laptop which Bart McQueen (Jonny Clarke) had told him had pictures of Amber on it.
 Tony tells Dom to tell the police.
 However, Dom pleads with Tony to let him leave the village.
 Tony disagrees and stands by Dom as he phones the police, who later lead him away.
+Dom attempts to clear his name once the truth is out about the fire by telling Tony it was Warren who was the real mastermind behind the fire, however due to Warren apparently meant to be dead, Tony does not believe Dom and leaves him to serve his prison sentence.